-• Procurement File or Log: A procurement file or log must be maintained for each card transaction and must include the NIGP Class/Item code(s) and best value determination.

-- Receipts for Credit Card Transactions: Keep each payment card transaction receipt in the procurement file.
+- Procurement File or Log: A procurement file or log must be maintained for each card transaction and must include the NIGP Class/Item code(s) and best value determination. - Receipts for Credit Card Transactions: Keep each payment card transaction receipt in the procurement file.
 Each receipt must contain a description of the good or service sufficient to support the comptroller expenditure object code used for the type of items being purchased.
 All receipts must be kept according to the commercial card guidelines and the agency's records retention schedule.
 Upon request, credit card receipts must be made available to CPA. - Capital or Controlled Assets: The payment card may be used to pay for capital or controlled assets, utilizing the expenditure object code established for the type of assets being purchased.
 The Texas Identification Number (TIN), Payee Identification Number (PIN), or Vendor Identification Number (VIN) of the selling vendor must be entered into USAS, rather than the TIN/PIN/VIN of the state credit card issuer.
 (Note the PIN entered into USAS is not a personal identification number that a cardholder may have selected to conduct transactions with chipped payment cards; these card specific security codes must be kept confidential by the cardholder.)

-A participating agency may not use a payment card nor reimburse an officer or employee who has uses a payment card for personal use, consulting services, cash advances, a purchase that SPD audits before payment, payments to certain defaulting debtors or debtors with certain delinquent debts, or any service or good not within statutory purchasing guidelines.
-Agencies are liable for late payment fees.
+A participating agency may not use a payment card nor reimburse an officer or employee who has used a payment card for nonstate business, consulting services, cash advances, a purchase requiring another agency's approval, a purchase subject to a prepayment audit, or a purchase or payment prohibited by law.453 Agencies are liable for late payment fees.